What Is Hard Water and How Do You Deal With It?

 What Is Hard Water?

 Hard water is the result of groundwater flowing through mineral-rich rocks and soils.
-It picks up dissolved calcium and magnesium, which makes the water “hard,” a term used to refer to the concentration of mineral deposits in the water.
-Water hardness is measured using grains per gallon (GPG) or parts per million (PPM).
-One grain is equivalent to 0.002 ounces of calcium carbonate diffused in water.
+It picks up dissolved calcium and magnesium, which makes it “hard,” a term used to refer to the concentration of mineral deposits.
+Hardness is measured using grains per gallon (GPG) or parts per million (PPM).
+One grain is equivalent to 0.002 ounces of calcium carbonate dissolved.

-Water with 0 to 3 GPG is considered soft water since it has a significantly lower mineral count.
-3.5 to 7 GPG is the ideal water, neither soft nor hard.
+Water with 0 to 3 GPG is considered soft since it has a significantly lower mineral count.
+3.5 to 7 GPG is the ideal, neither soft nor hard.
 Hard water has over 7.5 GPG and needs to be softened.

-The minerals commonly found in hard water are not evil per se.
+The minerals commonly found in hard water are not inherently evil.
 Many of them are beneficial to the body.
 Calcium, for one, is necessary for strengthening the bones and maintaining healthy cholesterol levels.
 Magnesium is also crucial in the efficient function of the nervous system.
-That’s why hard water remains safe to drink.
+That’s why it remains safe to drink.
 However, while it may not affect the body’s systems, it wreaks havoc on homes and plumbing systems.

 There are telltale signs that your home might have hard water.
-Hard water usually presents itself as:
+It usually presents itself as:

 - Spotty, cloudy dishes: Glassware and metal dishes often emerge from the wash with a film of streaks or spots even after a thorough cleaning.